auth0/auth0-spa-js/MIGRATION_GUIDE.md

 const errorTypes = [GenericError, ...]
 ```

 The above syntax is, for the most part, also available in v1, so this is not something entirely new.
-The thing that’s changed is the fact that `createAuth0Client` is now also a named export, without any additional method’s attached to it.
+The thing that’s changed is the fact that `createAuth0Client` is now also a named export, without any additional methods attached to it.

 ### Changes on how to create an instance when relying on globally available API’s (e.g. using CDN)